Turkey Mountain Urban Wilderness Area: Trails

 In June 2016, the National Park Service designated the Turkey Mountain trails as part of the National Recreation Trail system.

+The Turkey Mountain Master Plan calls for 40 miles of multiuse trails, of which more than 30 had been completed by January 2024.
+In addition, a project is underway to link Turkey Mountain with Bales and Lubell parks, which have an additional 9 miles of multiuse trails between them.

+Additional Improvements

+A 20,000 square foot park maintenance facility is being constructed on land adjacent to Turkey Mountain, on the north side of 71st St. and east of Elwood.
+Plans call for a new Visitors Center east of Turkey Mountain's lower parking lot off Elwood, and additional parking.

 Claimed petroglyphs

-Close to the river there are several markings in the stone, one of which has been claimed to be the letters "gwn" (claimed to mean fair or white hair).
+Now completely gone, but close to the river there were several markings in the stone, one of which was claimed to be the letters "gwn" (claimed to mean fair or white hair).
 These were believed by writer Barry Fell to be petroglyphs left by pre-Columbian European travelers.
 The idea of Pre-Columbian trans-oceanic contact by Europeans, apart from the Vikings in Newfoundland, is considered a fringe theory or pseudoarchaeology.
+The park itself says the sandstone involved is very soft and vulnerable to erosion which would cause any markings to quickly fade, so at most the carvings were done in the 1920s by oil field workers who were scouring the area for oil.